-Compliance and Other Matters (including Other State Programs)
+Report on Compliance and Other Matters (including Other State Programs)

-As part of obtaining reasonable assurance about whether the Funds' financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Funds' financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 Our audit was further made to determine that Transportation Development Act (TDA) funds allocated and received by the City were expended in conformance with the applicable statutes, rules and regulations of the TDA and Section 6667 of the California Code of Regulations.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of performing our tests disclosed instances of noncompliance that are required to be reported under Governmental Auditing Standards or the TDA, which are described in the accompanying schedule of findings and responses as Findings 2021-001 and 2021-002.
+The results of performing our tests disclosed no instances of noncompliance that are required to be reported under Governmental Auditing Standards or the TDA.